JvanKatwijk/eti-stuff/README.md

     eti-frontend -O - | eti-backend -s

+or

+    eti-cmdline -C 11C -G 80 | eti-backend -s

 If you want to run the backend there are two options,
 a. one is to take input from stdin, indicated by a "-s" as command line option.
 b. if no "-s" is specified on the command line, you will get a menu when starting the program, to select a file.

-Since the software is derived from the Qt-DAB and the dab-cmdline software, it supports - if so configured - the same devices, i.e. rtlsdr based dabsticks, airspy and sdrplay
-(and the GUI based programs prerecorded files).
+Since the software is derived from the Qt-DAB and the dab-cmdline software, it supports - if so configured - the same devices, i.e. rtlsdr based dabsticks, airspy and sdrplay (and the GUI based et-frontend program supports prerecorded files).

 Disclaimer
 ========================================================================